codecompass-org/diplomacy_server/docs/backend_logic.md

 #### UserSettings

-The UserSettings table will have the following columns:
+The UserSettings table will have the following rows:

+- defaultGameSettings
+- defaultGameName
-- id
+- defaultGamePassword
-- userId
+- defaultGamePlayers
-- settingName
+- defaultGameMap
-- settingValue
+- defaultGameIsPrivate

 ### Functions